syseleven/grav-docs-metakube/pages/03.Tutorials/23.use-external-dns/default.en.md

         - nameserver
 ---

-To eliminate the burden of having to manage you DNS zone manually.
-You may use external DNS with your MetaKube cluster. [external DNS](https://github.com/kubernetes-incubator/external-dns) With a compatible DNS provider (e.g. Amazon Route53).
+To eliminate the burden of having to manage your DNS zone manually.
+You may use [external DNS](https://github.com/kubernetes-incubator/external-dns) with your MetaKube cluster and a compatible DNS provider (e.g. Amazon Route53).
 In this tutorial we will use [Amazon Route53](https://aws.amazon.com/de/route53/).
 For other external DNS providers please check the [official docs](https://github.com/kubernetes-incubator/external-dns/tree/master/docs/tutorials).

 ## First add a new IAM user to your AWS account